 z is assigned a value of true.
 Thus,

 true will get printed to the screen.

 Let's get a little more practice.
 Take a look at the following code segment below.
 Pay close attention to each comparison and the operator being used.

 When we run this code, what boolean values (true or false) will get printed to the screen for variables t through z?
-What boolean values (true or false) will get printed to the screen for each of the boolComparison variables?
 See if you can figure it out on your own.
 The solution is given below.

 Comparison Operators in a Program

 Suppose we want to write a program which restricts people under a certain height from riding on a roller coaster.
 For this particular roller coaster, people who are under 4 feet (48 inches) are not allowed on the ride.
 How would we do this?